Crazy-Marvin/QRTelegramBot/assets/commands.md

 help - This sends you a help text 🆘
 contact - This allows contact ✍️
 feedback - This lets you give feedback 👺
+privacy - This sends you Terms and Privacy Policy 🔐